A Recap of Chris Brown's Rollercoaster Legal History

 Frederick M. Brown/Getty Images

 Agreeing with the recommendation of the probation department, L.A.
-Superior Court Judge James Brandlin ordered the singer to spend another three months in a residential treatment facility, submit to drug testing and take medication as prescribed by his doctor.
+Superior Court Judge James Brandlin ordered the singer to spend another three months in a residential treatment facility, submit to drug testing and take medication as prescribed by his doctor after being kicked out of a different treatment facility.
+He was kicked out after throwing a rock through his mother's car window when she visited.
+Afterward, Brown told authorities that he suffered a "setback, mentally and emotionally, when he was not credited for all the community service hours he initially completed.
+He had issues with his attention deficit disorder and underwent a period of depression."

 Vantagenews/AKM-GSI